 The Admissions Committee is responsible for determining within statutory provisions and the Governing Body’s Admission Policy whether any child should be admitted to the school.
-The Admissions Committee is also responsible for reviewing the school’s Admission Policy and making any recommendations for change to the Children, Families and Community Committee.
+The Admissions Committee is also responsible for reviewing the school’s Admission Policy and making any recommendations for change to the Full Governing Body Committee.
 It also appoints a committee member to represent the school in any appeal against the refusal of a place at the school.

 Pupil Discipline Committee

 Mrs J Croft Mrs N Sisarello Mrs J Walls

 The Pupil Discipline Committee is responsible for considering the appropriateness of any permanent exclusion or any exclusion where one or more fixed period exclusions total more than 15 school days in one term.
 In the case of other period exclusions, the committee will meet to consider any representation from parents of an excluded child.
 The Pupil Discipline Committee does not have the power to re-instate a pupil who is excluded.

 Mrs N Sisarello (Chair) Mrs J Walls Mr E Morrison ( Local Authority School Improvement Representative)

 This committee undertakes the statutory annual performance review of the Headteacher and sets performance targets for the Headteacher for the following year.

 - indicated co-opted members of the committee with full voting rights.